-What will get a resident dismissed from THP?
+What will get a participant dismissed from THP?

 - Violence or threats of violence

 - Racial or sexual insults

 - Sexual activity or soliciting clients for sex

-- Having or asking for a romantic relationship with another client

 - Stealing

 - Destroying property

 - Using, selling, or trading alcohol or other drugs at The Healing Place.

 What happens if a resident is dismissed?
 May they return?